julianhumecki/Artifical-Intelligence-Programming/README.md

 # Artificial Intelligence

-This course had 4 main assignments.
+This course had 4 main assignments, and I averaged 97% on these assignments.

 1) <b>Sokoban solver</b>: implemented a heuristic to quickly solve any sokoban grid configuration.
 2) <b>Othello agent</b>: implemented min max and alpha beta pruning to produce a game playing agent